 Emily Nemens is a writer, illustrator, and editor.
 Her debut novel, The Cactus League, was published by Farrar, Straus & Giroux in February 2020.
 The Los Angeles Times praised the book: “For a book about the notoriously languorous sport of baseball, this is a quick and often thrilling read.
 For a debut novel, it’s remarkably self-assured.”
 The New York Times Book Review wrote: “She provides her readers what amounts to a miniature, self-enclosed world that is funny and poignant and lovingly observed.”
-Her publicity tour for The Cactus League has been named a finalist for the CASEY Award, presented by Spitball magazine, the most prestigious award for books about baseball.
+The Cactus League has been named a finalist for the CASEY Award, presented by Spitball magazine, the most prestigious award for books about baseball.

 As an illustrator, she’s published her work in The New Yorker, and her short stories have appeared in Esquire, n+1, The Iowa Review, and elsewhere.
 Nemens grew up in Seattle and received her BA from Brown University, where she studied art history and studio art.
 She completed an MFA degree in fiction at Louisiana State University.
 She lives in New York and remains a Mariners fan.Download Bio